Sripaad/Generator/README.md

 # Generator
-Name generator - :names of specified length using a Markov Chain Algorithm.
+Name generator - Names of specified length using a Markov Chain Algorithm.

+*A project by Sripaad Srinivasan